cihaneray/English-Word-App/README.md

 # English Word App
 ## About
 This project is an application where users can save the words they have learned and play a fun game that will help them learn vocabulary.
 Json is used to store data.
+[This database](https://www.ef.com/wwen/english-resources/english-vocabulary/top-3000-words/) used to as game database.
+The words were translated from English to Turkish via python with the googletrans package.
 ## Libraries
 - customtkinter
 - CTkListbox